truenorth12lds/Easy-Ping/CONTRIBUTING.md

 - src (Frontend source code)
 - test (unit test)

-## Can I create a pull request for Uptime Kuma?
+## Can I create a pull request for Uptime ping?

 Generally, if the pull request is working fine, and it does not affect any existing logic, workflow and performance, I will merge into the master branch once it is tested.